SecondAcNo/rinne-cli-experiments/README.md

 - Improved handling of CAS corruption
     - We chose not to support direct CAS reads via Linux FUSE or Windows ProjFS due to stability concerns.
+    - Confirmed a bug when restoring a single huge file (100GB-class).
+We’re planning a major refactor to replace the existing code with a hybrid parallel-buffer + streaming strategy, followed by re-testing.

 - Enhanced GC functionality